harvard-ml-courses/cs181-s19-practicals/README.md

 # CS 181 Practicals

 Hi Everyone,

-GitHub Classrooms Teams have caused some errors/problems.
 Please read the following very carefully:

 - Practicals will be distributed through this repo
 - You will NOT use GitHub Classroom for practicals